Craig Elder, Senior Warden

 I have served St. James Cathedral as Assistant Treasurer for eleven years and as chair of the Investment Committee for nine.
 I serve the Diocese of Chicago as a Trustee of the Common Fund and Episcopal Charities as a member of their finance committee.
 I also serve as Treasurer for Brent House, the Episcopal Council at the University of Chicago.
 My experience in the Derivatives Industry gives me a sharp perspective for matters in investment and finance.
 I have helped many members of St. James with large gifts and bequests.

-I am an Assistant Professor of Accounting at the University of Chicago Booth School of Business, where my research specializes in financial institutions; disclosure regulation and liquidity; real effects of disclosure; and real effects of regulatory changes on banks’ behavior.
+I have been an Assistant Professor of Accounting at the University of Chicago Booth School of Business, where my research specialized in financial institutions; disclosure regulation and liquidity; real effects of disclosure; and real effects of regulatory changes on banks’ behavior.
 I was a researcher at the Bank of England and, prior to my doctoral studies, worked as a competition and financial economist at Charles River Associates (CRA) in London and Washington, DC.
 I received my PhD degree from London Business School.